Articol disponibil numai în limba engleză

-Details regarding the exact steps for compiling and uploading the above software by using the Arduino IDE exceed the purpose of the present page.
+The details regarding the exact steps for compiling and uploading the above software by using the Arduino IDE exceed the purpose of the present page.

-Note: details regarding the exact steps for installing these drivers exceed the purpose of the present page.
+Note: the details regarding the exact steps for installing these drivers exceed the purpose of the present page.

 Finally, the tally port has to be set up in the Streamstar own interface.
 Please consult your Streamstar manual for details on how to configure it.

 The interface functionality – and also its responsivity – can be tested without connecting it to Streamstar, just by using the small Python utility below.
 It should run under Python 3 and the SERIAL_PORT parameter must be set in accordance to the actual COM port as allocated by PC's OS.
 The easiest way to find that port is to look under the Arduino IDE menu > Tools > Port after connecting/disconnecting the Arduino board to PC's USB port.